Seasonal work is a great way to make some extra money during your summer vacation from school or the off-season of your regular job.

 When you sit down with your boss, be sure to thank them for the opportunity, discuss what you’ve learned, and outline where you want to grow.
 If you’re a student or recent graduate who is building their resume, this is also a good time to ask whether your boss is willing to act as a reference or write you a recommendation letter.

-If you’d like to return next year, make sure your boss knows.
-You can show you’re serious by asking about opportunities to move up and ways you can develop your skill set during the off-season.
+If you’d like to return next year, make sure your manager knows.
+You can show you’re serious by asking about opportunities to move up and ways you can develop your skillset during the off-season.

 Similarly, if you’d like to turn your seasonal job into a permanent position, express your interest as soon as possible.
 Ask your boss whether full-time opportunities presently exist.
 How have others built their career with the company?
-What skills and training are necessary to be hired on permanently?
-Bear in mind that your performance during the season will likely affect whether you’ll be kept on.
+What skills and training are necessary to be a permanent employee?
+Bear in mind that your performance during the season will likely affect if management asks you to stay or not.

 You can maintain the relationship you built with your boss and the company in a few different ways.
-Most easily, follow the company on social media and interact every so often by liking posts or congratulating them for achieving milestones.
+The easiest way is by following the company on social media and interacting every so often by liking posts or congratulating them on their achievements.

 Another way to keep in touch is by sending the occasional email to your supervisor or mentor.
-Mention the news you read about the company, request advice or input related to your experience there, or, if you haven’t yet expressed interest in returning, inquire about future opportunities.
-The main goal of this email is to maintain the relationship and keep yourself front of mind for opportunities that arise.
+In the email, you can mention good news you heard about the company, request advice related to your experience at the company, or if you haven’t yet expressed interest in returning, inquire about future opportunities.
+The main goal is to maintain the relationship and keep yourself in the front of their minds for opportunities that arise.

-Whether you’re the manager or employee, you likely want the experience of working together to go well from start to finish.
-Following these tips can help both of you end the season on a high note and sustain your relationship.
+Whether you’re the manager or employee, it’s essential to leave a good impression after the seasonal work is complete.
+Following these tips can help you end the season on a high note and sustain your relationship.